Vienna 1898 chess tournament

 The tournament celebrated the fiftieth anniversary of Emperor Franz Joseph I of Austria's accession to the throne of Austria-Hungary.
 Main organiser was Baron Albert Freiherr von Rothschild who also financed the Vienna tournaments of 1873, 1882, 1903, and 1908.
 The players visited his Heugasse palace on 31 May 1898.
-Rounds were played in the clubhouse of the Wiener Schachklub at Schottengasse 7.
+Rounds were played in the clubhouse of the Vienna Chess Club at Schottengasse 7.
 Hugo Fahndrich was the tournament director at Kaiser Jubiläumsturnier 1898.
 The time limit was thirty moves in two hours, and fifteen moves per hour after this.
 Twenty great masters (only Emanuel Lasker and Rudolf Charousek were absent at Kaiser-Jubiläumsturnier) played double rounds from 1 June to 25 July.